-This guide describes how to quickly install Oracle Database Client for Oracle Solaris on SPARC (64-Bit).
+This guide describes how to quickly install Oracle Database Client 11g Release 2 (11.2) on IBM AIX on POWER Systems (64-Bit).
 It includes information about the following topics:

-- Reviewing Information About This Guide
+- Reviewing Information About this Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

-- Creating Required Operating System Group and User
+- Creating Required Operating System Groups and Users

 - Creating Required Directories

 - Configuring the oracle User's Environment

 - Mounting the Product Disc

 - Installing Oracle Database Client

 - Performing an In-place Oracle Database Client Upgrade

 - What to Do Next?

 - Additional Information

 - Documentation Accessibility

-1 Reviewing Information About This Guide
+1 Reviewing Information About this Guide

-This guide describes how to complete a default installation of Oracle Database Client on a system that does not have any Oracle software installed on it.
-If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Oracle Solaris for more detailed installation instructions.
+Note: This guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
+If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for IBM AIX on POWER Systems (64-Bit) for more detailed installation instructions.